 Check on the plane

-The beauty of checking your gear at the same time you check your bags is that these items are no longer in your hands.
+The beauty of checking your gear at the same time as your bags is that these items are no longer in your hands.
 You don’t have to keep track of your stroller or car seat.
 You can just trust that they will arrive.
-Downside is, if they get lost, you are out of luck, although many airlines do have car seats you can grab if yours is lost in transit.

 If you want to check your stroller on a plane, you can put it in a large stroller storage bag.
 We have even used large garbage bags in the past.
 This is mostly just to keep the stroller clean.
 It will not protect it from damage.